luigiferiani/CellCycleClassification/README.md

 If `conda-forge` does not appear in the list of channels, add it with `conda config --add channels conda-forge`

-4. Install the software in a dedicated `conda` environment
+4. Install the software in a dedicated `conda` environment:
 ```bash
 conda create -n cellcycleclassification
 conda activate cellcycleclassification